mnrispoli/MATLAB_ED_BHM/README.md

 ### MakeHamiltoniansAndBasis.m

 If it doesn't already exist, this computes the interaction and tunneling hamiltonian matrices for a given bose-hubbard 1-D system given number of lattice sites, number of particles, boundary conditions, and tunneling (nearest neighbor, next-nearest neighbor, etc.).

-## Example Script for single-particle physics

-### andersonLocalizationScript.m

-Uses exact diagonalization functions to compare single-particle localization in the bose-hubbard model for varius disorders strength and types.

-## manybodyLocalizationScript.m

-Uses exact diagonalization functions to compare many-body localization in the bose-hubbard model for varius disorders strengths, types, and interactions.

-[ ] Add larger system size comparisons

-[ ] Add many-body to anderson localization comparisons

 ## Hamiltonians